-Our Story - RENA Oil Spill 2011
+OUR STORY RENA Oil Spill 2011

-The grounding and wreck of the MV Rena didn't cost any human lives, but in ecological and financial terms it is considered one of New Zealand's worst maritime disasters.
+The grounding and wreck of the MV Rena did not cost any human lives, but in ecological and financial terms it is considered one of New Zealand's worst maritime disasters.

 The Rena is the largest ship ever lost in New Zealand waters and the salvage operation cost \$700 million but it is the damage to the marine and coastal environment that made it a disaster for the people of Bay of Plenty.

 The container ship grounded on the Astrolabe Reef outside Tauranga harbour in October 2011 and broke in half three months later.
 Around 350 tonnes of oil were spilt, and 950 tonnes of oily waste was collected from local beaches.
 Containers washed overboard, and thousands of birds were killed.
-Although a major oil spill isn't a CDEM Lead response, part of the role of the CDEM Group is to support the work of partner agencies when they are dealing with a major event.
+Although a major oil spill is not a CDEM Lead response, part of the role of the CDEM Group is to support the work of partner agencies when they are dealing with a major event.
 When organisations like Fire and Emergency, NZ Police, or Maritime New Zealand need help, they often call upon our emergency management teams.

-That's why emergency management teams also worked on the COVID-19 responses in 2020 and 2021: The COVID-19 response was led by health authorities, but we provided emergency support for essentials like food boxes and short-term accommodation across the region.
+That is why emergency management teams also worked on the COVID-19 responses in 2020 and 2021: The COVID-19 response was led by health authorities, but we provided emergency support for essentials like food boxes and short-term accommodation across the region.

 Major events like the Rena show us how critical it is for people with expertise to work together when disaster strikes.
-People who work in port and harbour management, police, scientists and emergency managers might not have a lot in common from day-to-day, but in an emergency we know how important it is to work together for the same goal.
-That's why emergency managers and councils maintain close ties with harbour and maritime teams across the region and nationwide.
-We share plans and make sure we are prepared to work together for any future maritime threat.
+People who work in port and harbour management, police, scientists and emergency managers might not have a lot in common from day-to-day but in an emergency, we know how important it is to work together for the same goal.
+That is why emergency managers and councils maintain close ties with harbour and maritime teams across the region and nationwide.
+Since the Rena disaster, we have worked with maritime partners to design plans and take part in realistic response exercises so we can better understand each other's role and way of working.
+This is critical to ensuring we can cooperate effectively in future maritime emergencies.

 The Rena also highlighted the value of volunteers after a disaster; Local volunteers worked tirelessly to clean up our beaches and help save marine life, including birds.
-These days, part of any emergency response is to consider the role of volunteers- what important work they might be able to help with, and how to keep them safe.
+These days, part of any emergency response is to consider the role of volunteers- what important work they might be able to help with, and how-to keep them safe.